nanjekyejoannah/micropython/docs/devreference/devref.rst

 ===================

 For a detailed getting started guide, see :ref:`gettingstarted`.
-This a compressed quick developer checklist on the basics of setting up and making a contribution.
+This is a quick developer checklist on the basics of setting up and making a contribution.

 Clone the source code: